Emerald Lake (British Columbia): Naming

 The first non-indigenous person to set sight on Emerald Lake was Canadian guide Tom Wilson, who stumbled upon it by accident in 1882.
 A string of his horses had gotten away, and it was while tracking them that he first entered the valley.
 The lake had an impression on him: "For a few moments I sat [on] my horse and enjoyed the rare, peaceful beauty of the scene."
-It was Wilson who gave the lake its name because of its remarkable color, which due to a different rock type producing the sediment that is suspended in the glacial water, reflects the green spectrum of sunlight rather than the blue spectrum seen in Moraine, Hector, Bow and Peyto Lakes in neighboring Banff National Park.
+It was Wilson who gave the lake its name because of its remarkable colour, which due to a different rock type producing the sediment that is suspended in the glacial water, reflects the green spectrum of sunlight rather than the blue spectrum seen in Moraine, Hector, Bow and Peyto Lakes in neighboring Banff National Park.
 However, this was not the first time Wilson had named a lake 'Emerald'.
 Earlier that same year he had discovered another lake which he had given the same name, and that name appeared briefly on the official map.
 This first lake was shortly renamed Lake Louise.